OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

 [1]: https://en.wikipedia.org/wiki/Glicko_rating_system

+## Matchmaking
+The matchmaking algorithm pairs players with overlapping skill ranges (`R±2×RD` in the Glicko-2 system) with a bias for pairing players with their closest neighbour.
+It is guaranteed to be fair _overall_ but there is always the possibility of an unpairable outlier that will get matched up against someone with a greatly lower skill.
+This is _unavoidable_ unless players are kicked out of the race.

+If your are matched up against a better opponent, you can either watch his VoD and understand how and where to improve, or come and complain about how unfair matchmaking is.
+Be the better player, _git gud_.

 ## Leagues
 ### Standard (`std`)
 The _Standard_ league is the default league where all players, good and bad,